AlexNek/TodoAppMaui/readme.md

 ## `TodoAppMaui.Shared.Tests`

 This is where we write tests for the `TodoAppMaui.Shared` project.
 It makes sure the logic is reliable.
+More about bUnit testing can be found [here](https://github.com/AlexNek/Blazor-for-You/blob/master/bUnit/readme.md)

 ### Structure: